R2Northstar/ModdingDocs/docs/source/guides/gettingstarted.rst

    * - GAMEMODE_at
      - True if the given game mode is being loaded

+``CLIENT && MP && !LOBBY`` - Compiles only in multiplayer and not in the lobby.

 ``( CLIENT || SERVER ) && MP`` - Compiles on both client and server only in multiplayer.